kalekundert/parametrize_from_file/docs/tutorials.rst

 Tutorials
 *********

-Below are some tutorials showing how to cleanly handle the more complicated circumstances that come up in real tests:
+Below are some tutorials showing how to cleanly handle some common tasks that come up when in real tests:

 .. toctree::